 Toddlers: Children this age should get 12 to 14 hours of sleep a day, including naps.
 Somewhere between their first and second birthdays, most toddlers drop from two naps a day to one, which usually takes place in the early afternoon.
 When that happens, the remaining single nap can be long: up to 3 hours.

 Preschoolers: After age 2, not every child needs a nap, though some 3- or 4-year-olds will still benefit from one.
 Preschoolers need 11 to 13 hours of sleep a day, but it’s more important for them to get a solid night’s rest than it is for them to nap.
 So if your child can’t fall asleep at night on the days when they nap, it may be time to shorten their afternoon snooze.
 But make sure to compensate by pushing bedtime earlier.

 School-aged kids and older: After age 5, most kids no longer need naps.
 But a mid-day rest can work wonders for kids and teens who are dragging.
 Try to keep them short -- about 30 minutes -- and make sure they wake up by late afternoon.
 That way, the nap won’t mess with their bedtime.

 Secrets to Better Naps

 Even if you know how good naps can be, it’s tough to convince most kids to take time out for a snooze.
 To make naptime easier:

 Set the mood.
 Kids thrive on routine, and a regular wind-down ritual -- say, a story followed by a back rub -- can send cues that it’s time to rest.
 It’s also best to nap around the same time and in the same place every day, if possible.

 Time it right.
-When you see that your child is drowsy (i.e. she’s yawning or rubbing her eyes), put her down in a room that is cool, dark, and distraction-free.
+When you see that your child is drowsy (i.e. they're yawning or rubbing their eyes), put them down in a room that is cool, dark, and distraction-free.